About Breast Revision Surgery

 Why is this surgery needed?

-Breast revision surgery may be needed due to a breast augmentation procedure that did not turn out well, an implant that has ruptured, or for a simple change of aesthetics.
+Breast revision surgery may be needed due to a breast augmentation procedure that did not turn out perfectly, an implant that has scar tissue, or for a simple change of aesthetics.
 Women decide to have this procedure for a number of different reasons, including:

 A desire to have a different breast size

 After having breast implants for several years, some women decided to change the size of their implants to smaller or larger ones.
 This may be a personal aesthetic preference to shape, type of implant, texture of the implant.
 It may also be necessary as a woman’s weight fluctuates with age or changes after pregnancy.

 Some women desire to have their breast implants removed all together, as they no longer wish to have them or if their breasts have naturally grown after childbirth or menopause.